 All too often we use the present moment as a ‘means to an end’ just passing through to get somewhere else and we never truly arrive home to the present moment.
-This is the essence of what psychologist have called the ‘hurry sickness’ – never truly arriving home to the present moment.
-As Zen Master Thich Nhat Hanh warns:
+This is the essence of what psychologists have called the ‘hurry sickness’ – never truly arriving home to the present moment.
+As Zen master Thich Nhat Hanh warns:

-“If you cannot learn to enjoy doing the mundane things in life, you will never truly be able to enjoy what you are looking forward to.”
+“If you cannot learn to enjoy doing the mundane things in life, you will never truly be able to enjoy what you are looking forward to doing.”

 “You can always improve your situation.
 But you do so by facing it, not by running away.”

 I have arrived home and I am complete just the way I am.
-This affirmation can be repeated every time the ambition to be somewhere else, or fix yourself or change something or run away from something – instead you can find yourself being elated to have arrived at your final destination; the Now.
+This affirmation can be repeated every time the ambition to be somewhere else arises, or you try to fix yourself or change something or run away from something – instead you can find yourself being elated to have arrived at your final destination; the now.
 The only place happiness can ever be found.
 That messy and chaotic thing called life.
-This is an eternal moment, it is never not now, this eternity can be directly experienced and by taking ‘time’ out of the equation you remove stress from the situation.
+This is an eternal moment, it is never not now, this eternity can be directly experienced and by taking ‘time’ out of the equation you remove the majority of stress from the situation.